1FatPancake/LockOn-1.19.2/README.md

-# TargetLock Mod
+# Welcome to the TargetLock Mod's Source code.

-A comprehensive lock-on targeting system for Minecraft 1.19.2 with smooth camera control, intelligent target selection, and custom visual indicators.
+A comprehensive lock-on targeting system for Minecraft 1.19/1.20/1.16 with smooth camera control, intelligent target selection, and custom visual indicators.

 ## 🎯 Features